batandy/multi_lidar_registration_public_package/README.md

 - **target_callback**: The corresponding callback function for the target LiDAR.
 - **opposite**: Set to true if the registered LiDAR needs to be mirrored horizontally.

+#### Running the Registration Process

-After modifying the configuration, run the following command to start the keypoint extraction process:
+After you have configured the `registration_config.yaml` file according to your LiDAR setup, you can start the keypoint extraction process by executing the following command:

 ```bash
 ros2 launch multi_lidar_registration registration.launch.py
 ```

-This will extract the keypoints and store them in the `install/share/multi_lidar_registration/keypoints/` directory.
+This will extract the keypoints and store them in the `install/share/multi_lidar_registration/keypoints/` directory as `source_keypoint.txt` and `target_keypoint.txt`.

 ### Step 2: Registration